open2b/scriggo-site/doc/developers/vm.md

 ### Case

-The instruction `Case` adds a new case to the cases that can be chosen by a subsequent `Select` statement.
+The instruction `Case` defines a new case that can be chosen by a subsequent `Select` statement.

 If the statement `Select` chooses a `Send` case, it sends the value addressed by `v` to the channel `ch`.
 If the statement `Select` chooses a `Recv` case, it receives from the channel addressed by `ch` and stores the value in `v`.